maxgamertyper/Pyhoot/README.md

 * nps scale
 * pin_it

+almost done with 1.4.2 (stupid unknown session), ill finish it tmrw (maybe I'm busy tmrw and through the weekend) since its 11:24

 # Pyhoot

 A package that allows users to create Kahoot! clients and use the Kahoot!
 API to their will.